mrimboim/hw3-texteditor/Readme.md

   - need a display buffer function
     - (use the coulmn and row to update things every time enter is pressed)
     - For the actual display you could maybe do like a cout where you do strings like `if(currentrow == row(i)) "*" + i +
+    - you can use the size of main vector to see where the delimiter | should be

   - need a open file and validate function
     - opens file, reads lines into data structre, validates data, closes file
+    -
   - need a main function with args and validation and a loop
+  -
   - need an input function that can check if there is a previous command, and also do some validation on input data
     - calls other commands based on input and calls display buffer after command is called
+    -
   - save file function (checks if file exists and overwrites it or creates new one)
+  -
   - quit function (with some understanding of save file and stack size for keeping track of changes)
+  -
   - undo redo funcs (with ability to interact with buffer and both stacks)
+  -
   - move functions
     - can update row and coulmns and look at input to check if number is there so they know by how much to do something
     -